obriencasey/eng298-fa25-mod7-sbom-lab2/README.md

 | **> deliverables/system_vulns_before.txt**| Standard shell redirection (*>*) that takes the previous command and saves it in a file names *system_vulns_before.txt* in the `deliverables` folder

 3. Review and record:
-* Total number of packages detected, and
+* Total number of packages detected,
-* Number of vulnerabilities by severity (Critical, High, Medium, Low).
+* Number of vulnerabilities by severity (Critical, High, Medium, Low),
 * In your `reflection.md` file, which you will create in the `deliverables` folder, select one CVE, locate it in the <b><a href="https://nvd.nist.gov/vuln">NVD Database</a></b>, and summarize its cause or impact in a few sentences.

 #### **Part 3 – Identify and Apply System Updates**